jdcyin/jdcyin.github.io/_projects/2dwriting.md

 title: '2D-Writing'
 caption: A tool designed to help writers write smarter.
 description: >
-  2D-Writing is a tool designed to help writers add clarity to sentences for argumentative writing pieces.
+  2D-Writing is a tool designed to help writers hone in on the connotation of their writing, whatever the writing may be.
 It was built with classmates Antoine de Saint German (Ph.D., Mathematics, HKU) and Hidetoshi Tominaga (Master's in Architecture, HKU)
 date: '01-01-2021'
 image:
   path: /assets/img/projects/hydejack-site.jpg